dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/target_schema.md

 :::note

-For [versionless](/docs/dbt-versions/core-upgrade/upgrading-to-v1.8#keep-on-latest-version) dbt Cloud accounts and dbt Core v1.9+ this functionality is no longer utilized.
-See the [schema](/reference/resource-configs/schema) config reference page for information on configuring snapshots moving forward.
+For [versionless](/docs/dbt-versions/core-upgrade/upgrading-to-v1.8#keep-on-latest-version) dbt Cloud accounts and dbt Core v1.9+, this functionality is no longer required.
+Use the [schema](/reference/resource-configs/schema) config as an alternative to define a custom schema while still respecting the `generate_schema_name` macro.

 :::